kbilsted/LineCounter.Net/README.md

 E.g. when you praise programmers for the number of lines of code, they'll start making long-winded code.
 I've withnessed this first-hand a couple of times with outsourcing.

-The code is far from perfect with respect to only counting semantic lines, but its a start :-)
+I'm well aware that this is far from perfect with respect to only counting semantic lines, but its a start.. and another reason I wrote this was to test on live data some string-algorithm optimizations I will blog about on http://firstclassthoughts.co.uk/ some day :-)